Music Director: Luke Housner

 First premiered in Munich in 1942, Capriccio is both a sophisticated comedy and a farewell to the era Strauss helped define.
 Now, this richly layered masterpiece returns to the AVA stage for the first time since the 2009–2010 opera season, inviting audiences to indulge in its luxurious score, refined humor, and timeless philosophical questions.

-Sung in German with English supertitles.
+Staged as an innovative piano production and sung in German with English supertitles.